What’s Wrong with Annual Reviews – and 6 Tips to Improve Them

 Instead, she suggests “upon completion of a project or initiative have the team members or managers who have been closest to an employee’s work complete 360-degree or multi-rater feedback that identifies the top two or three skills being demonstrated and then one area where they need development.”

-Pay transparency may be all the buzz now since some states have enacted laws on the subject.
+Pay transparency may be all the buzz, with many states enacting laws on the subject.
 But on a more personal scale, job and business transparency is critical to effective feedback.

 While employees need – and want – to know how they measure up, they should also understand how leaders make decisions about promotions, assignments and pay.